 If fewer than six reference points are defined, then the unused columns will be labeled Undefined, as shown in Figure 12.

 AIS tracks are shown with their nine-digit MMSI number and a background color indicating their “match” status.
 A blue background means that AIS track matches a radar systems track, while a yellow background means an unmatched AIS track.
 Only the AIS track is displayed for a matched pair of AIS/radar systemstracks.
-For example, the AIS track 367183020 shown in Figure 9 is matched with the correlated radar track 00-0004, which is automatically excluded from the table.
+For example, the AIS track 367183020 shown in Figure 9 matches the correlated radar track 00-0004, automatically excluded from the table.

 Radar Systems: Ship Proximity Data Table

 The following table (Figure 13) will be displayed with this track lock action:

 The reference track number is shown in the form title.
 The list shows proximity data from the reference track to all other existing tracks (up to 20 max) ordered with increasing distance from the reference track.
 The data include: